tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/最佳实践/使用 CLB 代理将其他账号下的数据库迁移至本账号下_intl_en.md

 11. Return to the **Real Servers Bound** section to view the bound source database IP.

 ### Configuring a DTS task
-The configuration steps for a DTS task with CLB as an proxy are basically the same as those for [migration from MySQL to TencentDB for MySQL](https://intl.cloud.tencent.com/document/product/571/42645) or [sync from MySQL/MariaDB/Percona to MySQL](https://intl.cloud.tencent.com/document/product/571/47344), with only the following difference:
+The configuration steps for a DTS task with CLB as an proxy are basically the same as those described in [Migration from MySQL to TencentDB for MySQL](https://intl.cloud.tencent.com/document/product/571/42645) or sync from MySQL/MariaDB/Percona to MySQL, with only the following difference:

 After purchasing a data migration/sync task with account C, in the **Set source and target databases** step, select **VPC** as the access method (you need to [submit a ticket](https://console.cloud.tencent.com/workorder/category) to enable this option), select the VPC and subnet of account C, and enter the VIP address of the CLB instance as the host address.